 The 4 CD boxset titled The Complete Bitches Brew was released in 1998.
 In addition to taking some creative liberties by including music from sessions that were not part of the Bitches Brew proper, the decision was made to remix the original Bitches Brew album, which required the recreation of Teo Macero’s original edits of the album.
 In an interview with Davis biographer Paul Tingen, Producer Bob Belden said the reason for this was twofold.
 First, they wanted to have a consistent sound across all of the music so all of the recordings needed to be addressed.
 There were disparities in the LP mixes of the material that had been released on albums like Big Fun, Circle in the Round and Live-Evil, and the a lot of the outtakes had never been mixed before.
 Secondly, the two-track masters had not aged well.
 Session engineer Mark Wilder elaborated, “So, we could either work with inferior tape copies from other countries, or go back to the original eight tracks and re-mix them, and so save ourselves a generation.
 The decision was made to re-mix from the original multitracks, just like with the Miles & Gil and Quintet boxed sets.”

-Since this uses a new process to create the records, it stands to reason that there will need to be new mechanicals created from the master tapes– lacquers, stampers and converts.
+Since this uses a different process to create the records, it stands to reason that there will need to be new mechanicals created from the master tapes– lacquers, stampers and converts.
 None of the parts used for the 2014 release would be used for this.
 Which brings us to the tape used to make these parts.
-I couldn’t find any direct reference to what Wunderlich and Britton did to create a useable master tape for the 2014 release.
+I couldn’t find any direct reference to what Wunderlich and Britton did to create a master tape for the 2014 release.

 You can pre-order the Mobile Fidelity Sound Labs One-Step for Bitches Brew either from Mobile Fidelity (the pre-order link is not live yet) or any number of other places online like Music Direct.
 The MSRP on it is $125.